Jim Lee Hunt

-Jim Lee "Earthquake" Hunt (October 5, 1938 – November 22, 1975) was an American professional football player who was a defensive tackle for the American Football League (AFL)'s Boston Patriots from 1960 through 1969, and for the NFL' Boston Patriots in 1970.
-He was a four-time AFL All-Star, and was one of only 20 men to play the entire ten years of the AFL.
-He was used as a defensive end occasionally.
-He played college football for the Prairie View A&M Panthers.
+Jim Lee "Earthquake" Hunt (October 5, 1938 – November 22, 1975) was an American professional football player who was a defensive tackle for the American Football League's (AFL) Boston Patriots from 1960 through 1969, and for the National Football League's (NFL) Boston Patriots in 1970.
+He was a four-time AFL All-Star, and was one of only 20 men to play the entire ten years of the AFL's independent existence (1960 to 1969).
+Hunt holds the AFL's all-time record for career fumble recoveries (14).
+The Patriots retired his No. 79 jersey upon Hunt's retirement in 1971, and inducted Hunt into the team's Hall of Fame in 1993.
+Hunt was also selected to the Boston Patriots 1960s All-Decade Team and the New England Patriots 35th anniversary all-time team.

+Hunt played college football for the Prairie View A&M Panthers, where he was an All-American tackle.